How are the Auction Flex platforms related?

 - You manage software updates and backups yourself.

-If you access Auction Flex from multiple locations or different devices (Windows, Mac, iOS, or Android), you’re likely using Auction Flex with Cloud.
+If you access Auction Flex from multiple locations or different devices (Windows, Mac, iOS, or Android), you’re likely using Auction Flex in the Cloud.
 This version retains the same core features as Legacy but stores data on Auction Flex’s secure cloud servers.

 - You log in through the cloud instead of opening a local program.